-With this Craftsman Z525 Gas Powered Mower, you can get your mowing done in no time.
+Best riding lawn mower for hills With this Craftsman 17ARFACQ091 50-Inch Hydrostatic Gas Zero Turn Mower with 24HP Kohler Twin Cylinder Engine, you can get your mowing done in no time.
 The powerful gas-fueled Craftsman engine featured is an auto choke 679cc twin engine that makes this lawnmower a terrific choice for larger properties.
 The auto choke guarantees easy ascension with a quick, clean start.

 A 46-inch deck allows you to cut, clip or trim your lawn easily, and it features a deck wash that will save you tons of time when you need to clean the mower underside.
 Attention to comfort is front and center thanks to a high back seat that is cushioned for comfort and supportive of lumbar back muscles.

-- A powerful gas-fueled 679 cc twin engine gets your mowing done quickly, while the auto choke mechanism guarantees an immediate ascension.
+- A powerful gas-fueled 50-Inch Hydrostatic 24 HP twin-engine gets your mowing done quickly, while the auto choke mechanism guarantees an immediate ascension.